xnhp/vanted-wiki/VantedGraphDrawing.md

 Also attributes can have a graphical representation as well, called *Graph Attribute Components*.
 Examples would be labels, images or charts.
 During startup, a scan process adds entries from pre-defined maps between attributes and attribute components.
 These relationships have to be created by the implementor.

 VANTED comes with a list of pre-implemented components, that are stored in a map returning the matching component to an attribute.
-Of course, this map can be extended by adding custom components through extensions (see [Add-on development](AddonDevelopment.md)).
+Of course, this map can be extended by adding custom components through extensions (see [[Add-on development|AddonDevelopment]]).

 These attribute components are dependent components, since they usually do not exist without a node or edge component.
 Attribute components are positioned relative to their 'parent' component.
 Here, parent is not the parent as in Java Swing, but only the logical parent.